-- The Hematology-Oncology clinical clerkship is an integral part of the Internal Medicine Residency Program.
+- The Hematology-Oncology clinical rotation is an integral part of the Internal Medicine Residency Program.

-- Our clerkship is structured around a multitude of outpatients with both hematologic and oncologic disorders as well as several inpatients with mostly oncologic diseases.
+- Our clinical rotation is structured around a multitude of outpatients with both hematologic and oncologic disorders as well as several inpatients with mostly oncologic diseases.

 - The student will learn a basic approach to clinical diagnosis, staging and treatment of patients with blood diseases and cancer.

 - The outpatient clinic is four one-half days per week.

 - The student rotating can expect to see two new patients on each clinic day with adequate time blocked for the evaluation, presentation to the staff, and discussion of the case.

 - At times, there are a greater number of hematologic consults than oncologic consults in the outpatient setting.

 - The consults come from all medical and surgical services to include Internal Medicine, General Surgery, ENT, Urology, Orthopedic, CT Surgery, and the Medical and Surgical ICU's.

 - The consults received from these services typically involve oncologic diagnoses.